-In more recent years I have studied the adjustment of import-competing industries to the effects of trade liberalization.
+I have studied the adjustment of import-competing industries to the effects of trade liberalization.
 My prism for this research has been the textiles industry, and my work has included in-depth studies of the behavior of US textiles firms and comprehensive examinations of trading patterns worldwide as they have evolved with the removal of the system of bilateral quotas defined by the Agreement on Clothing and Textiles.

 From my service in the Peace Corps in Cote d'Ivoire and through my tenure here at Carolina, I have been devoted to improving teaching and learning outcomes.
 I have received a number of awards for my instruction, including

+as well as Teaching Awards for both Undergraduate and Graduate Courses within the Department of Economics.
 I have also presented workshops and master classes in teaching economics for the American Economic Association, The World Bank, the International Finance Corporation, and various universities.